My IPhone # 503 351-7082

 PS: I have no financial investment in such to cause any bias here.
 My aim is just to help break our dependence on fossil fuels with better options.

-Low Maintenance &
+Low Maintenance & No-clog Gutter Options:

 Gutter Covers:

-As you may have become aware of by now those costly metal hood gutter covers fail in short order as well.
-If any debris gets trapped in that small grove the water is suppose to use to get into the gutter the rain water will simply run over the outside of the gutter.
+As you may have become aware of by now those costly metal hood gutter covers fail in short order.
+If any debris gets trapped in that small groove the water is suppose to use to get into the gutter that rain water will simply cascade over the outside of the gutter.
 Many of these companies pushing these covers will adamantly claim they will guarantee the gutters will not clog, but they will never guarantee the gutters will continue to accept water.
-They also create perfect dark moist breeding ground for moss and become filled with large moss globs that will keep rain water from passing sideways to the outlets.
-One of the worst details is how their aluminum covers cost more than our copper gutters and screens.
-I believe a gutter cover should never cost more than a new gutter or it is impractical, no matter how well it may work.
+They also create a perfect dark moist breeding ground for moss and become filled with large moss globs that will keep rain water from passing sideways to the outlets, or even to enter the gutter.

 You can read more on this subject on our Gutter Covers Comparison web page: